MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/design-loop-components.md

 # Loop component design guidelines

 Microsoft Loop components are live, actionable units of productivity that stay in sync and move freely across Microsoft 365 apps.
-It includes the capability for you to create Loop components by evolving an existing Adaptive Card into a Loop component or creating a new Adaptive Card-based Loop component.
+They allow users to collaborate and share live content with others in Microsoft Teams chats, meetings, emails, Microsoft Whiteboard, or Loop app.
+You can create Loop components by either evolving an existing Adaptive Card into a Loop component or creating a new Adaptive Card-based Loop component.

+[Loop components](https://support.microsoft.com/office/first-things-to-know-about-loop-components-in-microsoft-teams-ee2a584b-5785-4dd6-8a2d-956131a29c81) were first released in Teams followed by other Microsoft 365 apps such as Outlook, Whiteboard, and Loop app.
+For more information, see [overview of Loop components in the Microsoft 365 ecosystem](/microsoft-365/loop/loop-components-teams).

 ## Loop component key features